kango2/pogo/README.md

 1. Doesn't include ways to handle single end sequencing.
 2. Trinity run time parameters can be modified in `runtrinity.sh` script.
 Currently, it is set to `--full_cleanup` mode and the `--min_kmer_cov 3` allows for removing noisy k-mers and improves run-time efficiency.
 3. Each transcriptome assembly takes up ~700 service units (SU) with a range between 180 and 1400 SUs.
+4. If a library from one sample is sequenced across multiple lanes, then one would have to merge data from those lanes.
+(ToDo)